conroy9068/project-1-trave-website/README.md

 - On modile devices the nav bar will stay open when on the index page trying to browse differnt sections.
 It will close if you move between the three html 		pages.
 Reasearch was done and a possible fix was found using javascript.
 However, I was unable to implement this fix in time.
 - The nav bar will stay open on mobile device when on the index page trying to browse differnt sections.
 It will close if you move between the three pages.
-- Scheduale A Meeting button overlays when the nav menu is open on mobile.
 - The hero image on small devices is not responsive.
 The top of the image begins to cut off.
 	![Hero Image Cut Off](https://github.com/conroy9068/project-1-trave-website/blob/main/assets/images/readme-images/hero-img-hidden-on-sml-dev.png)
 - The footer on the form-submission.html page is not sticking to the bottom of the page where i would like it.